deltadefi-protocol/aiken-virtual-dex/specs/2_oracle_validator.md

 - account_info_token: The policy id of reference token on account
 - account_info_address: The address of hosting account information in inline datum
 - emergency_token: The policy id of the emergency token
+- account_count: The current count of account created
 - operation_key: The key for operation use.
 E.g. processing orders
 - stop_key: The key for stopping the services